The Hong Kong Polytechnic University

 PolyU’s extensive global connections help broaden the international perspectives of our future generations.
 PolyU has a solid presence in Mainland China, with three regional bases (Hangzhou, Xi’an and Chengdu), two liaison offices (Beijing and Shanghai) and a research institute in Shenzhen.
 The University also makes good use of the opportunities brought about by the Greater Bay Area (GBA) development, setting standards for education and research collaborations between institutions of Hong Kong and those of other GBA cities, thereby fostering talent development in the region.
 Additionally, the Belt and Road Initiative has given a new momentum to the University’s effort to internationalise and broaden our students’ outlook.

 We put a strong emphasis on internationalisation.
 We have established strategic partnerships with universities, other institutions, industries and corporations all over the world with a view to offering study, exchange, internship and Service-Learning opportunities for students to learn without borders and develop their talents in different cultures.
-In particular, our Student Exchange Programme offers the opportunity for study in more than 260 renowned universities across 34 countries and regions.
-Every year, some 700 PolyU students go outside Hong Kong on exchange and a similar number of inbound exchange students come to the University.
+In particular, our Student Exchange Programme offers the opportunity for study in more than 270 renowned universities across 36 countries and regions.
+In the 2021/2022 academic year, more than PolyU students go outside Hong Kong on exchange and over 400 inbound exchange students come to the University.